-For the last 10 years with BoldLeaders I have been able to chew on, think through, play with and take apart some concepts and conversations that I find really valuable, and the best part has been that I have done this in tandem with thousands of people from around the world, diverse in every way you can name.
-One such concept has been the difference between Agreeing and Aligning.
+For the last 15 years I have been able to chew on, think through, play with and take apart some concepts and conversations that I find really valuable.
+The best part has been that I have done this in tandem with thousands of people from around the world, diverse in every way you can imagine.
+One such concept has been the difference between Agreement and Alignment.

-Think through this with me: it is easy (and we spend a lot of time doing it because it IS easy) to Agree or Disagree with something.
-We simply do it and our position is NOT dependent or tied to another person’s.
-It is happening all over the world today – silos getting built, either-or’s staked to the ground, the seemingly black or white choices set to anchor.
-There may be and often are lots of others who are in our camp agreeing or disagreeing with us – (most of the time it is why we are there to begin with!) – but it ultimately doesn’t matter if they are there or not when it comes to our agreement or disagreement: we can do that all on our own.
+Think through this with me: it is easy to Agree or Disagree with something.
+We simply do it and our position is NOT dependent or tied to another person’s position.
+It is happening all over the world today: silos getting built, either-or’s staked to the ground, the seemingly black or white choices set to anchor.
+There may be and often are lots of others who are agreeing or disagreeing with us – most of the time it is why do it to begin with – but ultimately it doesn’t matter if they are there or not.
+When it comes to our agreement or disagreement, we can do that all on our own.

 In BoldLeaders we ask people to look at where they are spending a lot of time and energy agreeing or disagreeing.
 We also ask them to consider what a conversation for alignment with the ‘other’ would look like, and what the potential value might be.
 We do this against a backdrop of connected ideas and methodologies that help cause Bold Leaders, which we say is someone who chooses to move beyond the limited parameters of what is commonly accepted in order to cause valuable perspectives to arise that were not apparent before.

 Are you interested in being a Bold Leader?
 Try out the Mind-the-Gap Master Class!
 This is an on-demand, virtual class you can do at your own pace that takes key elements of our Framework and gives them to you through a series of engaging video presentations and visuals.